metauni/metauni.github.io/about/index.md

 * **Infrastructure**: while metauni is built in Roblox, we have built substantial libraries of our own code to facilitate intellectual activities.
 This includes [metaboard](https://github.com/metauni/metaboard), our multiplayer in-world blackboards, and other projects (see our [GitHub](https://github.com/metauni)).
 Most of this is being released as open source.

+From 2023 onwards we expect the following elements to also play a large role:

+* **Replays**: replays are multi-channel recordings of speaker audio, writing on metaboards, motion capture of a VR character and additional scripted elements such as interactive 3D graphs or mathematical objects (it's better to experience it yourself, see the [video](https://youtu.be/s4dfwxzXEFM) or jump into the [Rising Sea](https://www.roblox.com/games/8165217582/The-Rising-Sea) to see it in action).
+We believe these are a compelling new format for communicating complex ideas.

+* **AIs**: we have started to experiment with adding artificially intelligent agents to metauni ([video](https://youtu.be/gCbYcObguf8)) and we expect that these will be an important part of intellectual life in virtual worlds.

+## Some metrics

+As of November 2022, metauni is a small but stably growing community.
+Our YouTube channel has `1.6k` subscribers, our Discord server has about `400` members, there are about `10` active seminars and across all of these roughly `20` regular weekly attendees.
+Our first class MAG on algebraic geometry had `20` students, declining to about `10` by the end of the eight weeks.

 ## Guiding principles

 1. Virtual Is Real